sph-mn/sph-sp/readme.md

 # license
 * files under `source/c/foreign/nayuki-fft`: mit license
 * rest: lgpl3+

+# possible enhancements
+* split header into a core and a extra header

 # thanks to
 * [tom roelandts](https://tomroelandts.com/) on whose information the windowed sinc filters are based on